American Institute of Graphic Arts: International membership

-AIGA opened up membership beyond local chapters in 2014, benefiting creative professionals living and working outside of the US.
+AIGA opened up membership beyond local chapters in 2014, for creative professionals living and working outside of the US.

 Publications

 Journals

 In 1947 AIGA started publishing the AIGA Journal of Graphic Design (ISSN 0736-5322), which in 2000 was renamed Trace: AIGA Journal of Design (ISSN 1471-3497).
 The journal ceased publication in 2003.

-Between 2000 and 2003 AIGA published Loop: AIGA Journal of Interaction Design Education, an “interactive, web-based” research journal on interaction and visual interface design co-sponsored by Virginia Commonwealth University’s Center for Design Studies.
+Between 2000 and 2003, AIGA published Loop: AIGA Journal of Interaction Design Education, an “interactive, web-based” research journal on interaction and visual interface design co-sponsored by Virginia Commonwealth University’s Center for Design Studies.

-Between 2004 and 2011 AIGA published Voice: AIGA Journal of Design, “an online publication for the discussion of design matters” listing Steven Heller as its editor.
-Although the journal was stated in “What AIGA is doing and why” and had been cited in scholarly research, after AIGA revamped its website in May 2011 it was subsumed under AIGA’s main site and ceased to exist as a distinct entity.
+Between 2004 and 2011, AIGA published Voice: AIGA Journal of Design, “an online publication for the discussion of design matters” listing Steven Heller as its editor.
+Although the journal was stated in “What AIGA is doing and why” and had been cited in scholarly research, after AIGA revamped its website in May 2011, it was subsumed under AIGA’s main site and ceased to exist as a distinct entity.